Skip to main content

 SingleCare negotiates with retail pharmacies to help make medication more affordable to patients.

-Best for: Patients who are uninsured or underinsured can benefit from SingleCare coupons, although insured patients can use SingleCare coupons as well—just not in conjunction with prescription drug coverage.
+• Best for: Patients who are uninsured or underinsured can benefit from SingleCare coupons, although insured patients can use SingleCare coupons as well—just not in conjunction with prescription drug coverage through their insurance.

-Eligibility: All you need is a valid Trintellix prescription and U.S. or Puerto Rico citizenship.
+• Eligibility: All you need is a valid Trintellix prescription.
 You’re still eligible for SingleCare discounts if you’re insured, but SingleCare discounts can’t be combined with insurance copays.

-Get started: Choose your pharmacy from the free SingleCare Trintellix coupon page.
-You’ll enter your zip code, customize the dosage and quantity, and choose a pharmacy with the best deal.
-Send your virtual coupon to your phone or email, then show it to the pharmacy when dropping off your prescription.
+• Get started: Choose your pharmacy from the free SingleCare Trintellix coupon page.
+You can enter your zip code, customize the dosage and quantity, and choose a pharmacy with the best deal.
+Send your virtual coupon to your phone or email, then show it to the pharmacist when you drop off your prescription.

 2. Trintellix savings card

-Eligibility: To qualify, you must be 18 years or older with commercial insurance and a valid Trintellix prescription.
-The savings card can’t be used by cash-paying patients or patients in government-funded healthcare programs (e.g., Medicare, Medicaid, or TRICARE).
+• Eligibility: To qualify, you must be 18 years of age or older, have commercial insurance, and have a valid Trintellix prescription.
+The savings card can’t be used by cash-paying patients or patients in government-funded healthcare programs, such as Medicare, Medicaid, or TRICARE.

 3. Help at Hand patient assistance program